k82cn/k82cn.github.io/_drafts/2015-08-09-gmock-cookbook.md

 The Nice, the Strict, and the Naggy

 If a mock method has no EXPECT_CALL spec but is called, Google Mock will print a warning about the "uninteresting call".
 The rationale is:
-•New methods may be added to an interface after a test is written.
+* New methods may be added to an interface after a test is written.
 We shouldn't fail a test just because a method it doesn't know about is called.
-•However, this may also mean there's a bug in the test, so Google Mock shouldn't be silent either.
+* However, this may also mean there's a bug in the test, so Google Mock shouldn't be silent either.
 If the user believes these calls are harmless, he can add an EXPECT_CALL() to suppress the warning.

 However, sometimes you may want to suppress all "uninteresting call" warnings, while sometimes you may want the opposite, i.e. to treat all of them as errors.
 Google Mock lets you make the decision on a per-mock-object basis.

 Suppose your test uses a mock class MockFoo:

     TEST(...) {
       MockFoo mock_foo;
       EXPECT_CALL(mock_foo, DoThis());
       ... code that uses mock_foo ...
     }

 If a method of mock_foo other than DoThis() is called, it will be reported by Google Mock as a warning.
 However, if you rewrite your test to use NiceMock<MockFoo> instead, the warning will be gone, resulting in a cleaner test output: using ::testing::NiceMock;

     TEST(...) {
       NiceMock<MockFoo> mock_foo;
       EXPECT_CALL(mock_foo, DoThis());
       ... code that uses mock_foo ...
     }

 NiceMock<MockFoo> is a subclass of MockFoo, so it can be used wherever MockFoo is accepted.

-It also works if MockFoo's constructor takes some arguments, as NiceMock<MockFoo> "inherits" MockFoo's constructors: using ::testing::NiceMock;
+It also works if MockFoo's constructor takes some arguments, as NiceMock<MockFoo> "inherits" MockFoo's constructors:

+    using ::testing::NiceMock;

     TEST(...) {
       NiceMock<MockFoo> mock_foo(5, "hi");  // Calls MockFoo(5, "hi").
       EXPECT_CALL(mock_foo, DoThis());
       ... code that uses mock_foo ...
     }

-The usage of StrictMock is similar, except that it makes all uninteresting calls failures: using ::testing::StrictMock;
+The usage of StrictMock is similar, except that it makes all uninteresting calls failures:

+    using ::testing::StrictMock;

     TEST(...) {
       StrictMock<MockFoo> mock_foo;
       EXPECT_CALL(mock_foo, DoThis());
       ... code that uses mock_foo ...

       // The test will fail if a method of mock_foo other than DoThis()
       // is called.
     }

 There are some caveats though (I don't like them just as much as the next guy, but sadly they are side effects of C++'s limitations):

-1.NiceMock<MockFoo> and StrictMock<MockFoo> only work for mock methods defined using the MOCK_METHOD* family of macros directly in the MockFoo class.
+1. NiceMock<MockFoo> and StrictMock<MockFoo> only work for mock methods defined using the MOCK_METHOD* family of macros directly in the MockFoo class.
 If a mock method is defined in a base class of MockFoo, the "nice" or "strict" modifier may not affect it, depending on the compiler.
 In particular, nesting NiceMock and StrictMock (e.g. NiceMock<StrictMock<MockFoo> >) is not supported.
-2.The constructors of the base mock (MockFoo) cannot have arguments passed by non-const reference, which happens to be banned by the Google C++ style guide.
+2. The constructors of the base mock (MockFoo) cannot have arguments passed by non-const reference, which happens to be banned by the Google C++ style guide.
-3.During the constructor or destructor of MockFoo, the mock object is not nice or strict.
+3. During the constructor or destructor of MockFoo, the mock object is not nice or strict.
 This may cause surprises if the constructor or destructor calls a mock method on this object.
 (This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual method of this object, that method is treated as non-virtual.
 In other words, to the base class's constructor or destructor, this object behaves like an instance of the base class, not the derived class.
 This rule is required for safety.
 Otherwise a base constructor may use members of a derived class before they are initialized, or a base destructor may use members of a derived class after they have been destroyed.)

 Finally, you should be very cautious about when to use naggy or strict mocks, as they tend to make tests more brittle and harder to maintain.
 When you refactor your code without changing its externally visible behavior, ideally you should't need to update any tests.
 If your code interacts with a naggy mock, however, you may start to get spammed with warnings as the result of your change.
 Worse, if your code interacts with a strict mock, your tests may start to fail and you'll be forced to fix them.
 Our general recommendation is to use nice mocks (not yet the default) most of the time, use naggy mocks (the current default) when developing or debugging tests, and use strict mocks only as the last resort.

-Simplifying the Interface without Breaking Existing Code
+### Simplifying the Interface without Breaking Existing Code

 Sometimes a method has a long list of arguments that is mostly uninteresting.
+For example,

-For example, class LogSink {
+    class LogSink {
      public:
       ...
-  virtual void send(LogSeverity severity, const char* full_filename,
-                    const char* base_filename, int line,
+      virtual void send(LogSeverity severity, const char* full_filename, const char* base_filename, int line,
                         const struct tm* tm_time,
                         const char* message, size_t message_len) = 0;
     };

 This method's argument list is lengthy and hard to work with (let's say that the message argument is not even 0-terminated).
 If we mock it as is, using the mock will be awkward.
 If, however, we try to simplify this interface, we'll need to fix all clients depending on it, which is often infeasible.

-The trick is to re-dispatch the method in the mock class: class ScopedMockLog : public LogSink {
+The trick is to re-dispatch the method in the mock class:

+class ScopedMockLog : public LogSink {
  public:
   ...